-Updated: March 11, 2019.
+Updated: February 3, 2025.
 Idiopathic scoliosis can appear without warning.
 Knowing the signs of scoliosis may help you detect an emerging curve so you can take action.
-Scoliosis is most often diagnosed during adolescence but if you have concerns, for example, due to family history, you may want to begin checking your children prior to adolescence.
+Scoliosis is most often diagnosed during adolescence but if you have concerns, for example, due to family history, you may want to begin checking your children before adolescence.

 signs of scoliosis